What is a Gaucho Grill and Why You Want One

 Texas Pit Crafters Santa Maria 36

 Texas Pit Crafters in Houston Texas make their Gaucho Grills of all stainless steel.
 This improves durability but drives up the price.
 At around $3,200 you get a more open grate system.
-Instead of Argentina’s traditional V-shape grates, you get a single piece diamond cut grate.
+Instead of Argentina’s traditional V-shape grates, you get a single-piece diamond cut grate.
 They offer a number of solutions and do custom work, so if this isn’t exactly what you are looking for, they can probably make what you want.

 Tagwood BBQ Argentine

 This unit from Tagwood really is a thing of beauty.
-Again, all stainless steel construction and with all the features.
+Again, all stainless steel construction and all the features.
 There is a lot of attention to detail in this grill, right down to a proper place to hang your shovel and ash tool Yes, it comes in at $3,500, but you really have to admire the craftsmanship and size of this grill.
 It does use a standard grill grate, but I won’t fault them for that.
 If you have the money, you might want to look at this one.